 In most cases, up to 6 credit hours in 30-credit-hour programs and up to 9 credit hours in longer programs may be accepted for transfer credit with the approval of the program advisor.
 Detailed information is contained in the university's Transfer Credit Policy.
 Students should request acceptance of transfer credits during their first advising appointment.
 Transfer credits may not be accepted after the first semester of study at Roosevelt University.

 Once enrolled as a graduate student at Roosevelt, a student must get the permission of the program advisor before taking course work at another university for transfer to Roosevelt.

 Change of program

-> Students are admitted to a specific graduate program and may be required to reapply if they wish to change their program.
-Change of Program forms are available online and at both campuses in the Admission Office and the Registrar’s Office.
+Students are admitted to a specific graduate program and may be required to reapply if they wish to change their program.
+Change of Program form is available online and at all campuses in the Admission Office and the Registrar’s Office.